binacs/cli/README.md

 ## 2. Usage

-1. Deploy `clid` which is the daemon program connected to *api.binacs.cn* , and `cli` which you use.
+1. Deploy `clid` which is the daemon program connected to *api.binacs.space* , and `cli` which you use.

     **Run deploy.sh:**